Cala Millor Travel Guide

 Shopping

-Holidaymakers will find that the pedestrian promenade that runs along the Cala Millor seafront is jam-packed with stores and stalls selling a multitude of souvenirs and tourist requisites, open until late in the evenings.
+Holidaymakers will find that the pedestrian promenade that runs along the Cala Millor seafront is jam-packed with stores and stalls selling a multitude of souvenirs and tourist requisites.
 Visitors will also find, however, that the selection is repeated over and over again in the different stores and variety is limited despite the amount of shops.
-A fun option for shopping enthusiasts is to head for Mallorca's markets where bargains such as lace tablecloths or leather goods can be picked up, after a bit of haggling.
+A fun option for shopping enthusiasts is to head for Mallorca's markets where bargains for items such as lace tablecloths or leather goods can be picked up after a bit of haggling.
 The closest markets to Cala Millor are Son Servera, held on Friday mornings, and Monacor on Mondays.
 Special buses are usually available for holidaymakers to reach the bigger markets, particularly those at Palma and Inca.

 Restaurants

-There is a wide choice of restaurants scattered along the seafront promenade of Cala Millor, and around the fishing harbour at adjacent Cala Bona.
+There's a wide choice of restaurants scattered along the seafront promenade of Cala Millor, and around the fishing harbour at adjacent Cala Bona.
 Most are eclectic, serving a variety of dishes to cater for the tastes of hungry holidaymakers with others dedicated to international cuisine.
-Oxford Blue, Cafeteria Restaurante Bella Vista, Alahambra and Antonio Montoro are among Cala Millor's top-rated eateries for holidaymakers.
-Fast-fooders will find Burger King and KFC at hand.

 Nightlife

 Nightlife in Cala Millor is essentially low-key compared to some of Spain's well-known, rowdy holiday hotspots.
-A great deal of the evening entertainment is hotel-based, but those who like to be out and about will find plenty of fun at the numerous British bars, such as Cheers, which offer a variety of pursuits from karaoke to quiz evenings or bingo.
-The younger set is catered for by a few discos, the largest being Palace Q, which play a mix of Spanish and international music.
-The club scene, however, is not as boisterous as that to which the 18 to 30 crowd may be accustomed.
+A great deal of the evening entertainment is hotel-based, but those who like to be out and about will find plenty of fun at the numerous British bars.
+The younger set is catered for by a few discos, though the club scene probably won't appeal to the 18 to 30 crowd.

 Holiday activities

-Cala Millor is designed primarily for a relaxing beach holiday, its seafront strewn with sunbeds and pleasant pavement cafes where one can sit back and watch the world go by.
+Cala Millor is designed primarily for a relaxing beach holiday as its seafront is strewn with sunbeds and pleasant pavement cafes where travellers can sit back and watch the world go by.
 The beach is well supplied with all the popular water sports offered by local operators, and glass-bottom boat trips.
 The more energetic can enjoy strolling the promenade to the headlands and beyond, seeking out the creeks and coves of the lovely coastline.
-A little further afield there is a golf course, a waterpark and several other attractions including a safari park and the Drach underground caves, all accessible by bus.
+A little further afield, visitors will find a golf course, a waterpark and several other attractions including a safari park and the Drach underground caves, all of which are accessible by bus.

 Any negatives?